ucycg/astropix-python-LFndry-Test/README.md

 # astropix-python

-Python based lightweight cross-platform tool for controlling the GECCO System.
+Python based lightweight cross-platform tool to control the GECCO System, based on [ATLASPix3_SoftAndFirmware](https://git.scc.kit.edu/jl1038/atlaspix3)

 To interact with the FTDI-Chip the ftd2xx package is used, which provides a wrapper around the proprietary D2XX driver.
 The free pyftdi driver currently does not support the synchronous 245 FIFO mode.
 For bit manipulation the bitstring package is used.

 Features:
-* Write ASIC config (SR)
+* Write ASIC config (SR and SPI)
 * Configure Voltageboards (+offset cal)
 * Configure Injectionboard
 * Read/Write single registers
-* SPI Readout
+* SPI/QSPI Readout

 TODO:
-* QSPI Daisychain Readout
-* Write ASIC (SPI)
 * Chip config JSON import
 * (GUI)